-Principle 3: Mechanisms for ensuring the quality of public service are in place.
+Principle 3: Mechanisms for ensuring the quality of public services are in place.

-- 1. The service delivery policy promotes one or several quality assurance tools (e.g. service charters, European Foundation for Quality Management 2, Common Assessment Framework or other self-assessment frameworks, quality awards, ISO or other international standards). - 2.
+- 1. One or several quality assurance tools are used by the administration (e.g. service charters, European Foundation for Quality Management, Common Assessment Framework or other self-assessment frameworks, quality awards, International Organization for Strandardization (ISO) or other international standards). - 2.
 Processes for regular monitoring of service delivery, assessment and re-design are in place, based on customer satisfaction and an analysis of users' needs. - 3.
-Service modernisation efforts are structured around achieving savings in the time spent by customers, the costs of acquiring and delivering services and the number of times physical presence is required, as well as improving the ease of obtaining both information on services and the services themselves. - 4.
-Public officials involved in service delivery are regularly trained. - 5.
+Service modernisation efforts are structured around achieving savings in the time spent by customers, the costs of acquiring and delivering services and the number of times physical presence is required, as well as improving the ease of obtaining both information about services and the services themselves. - 4.
+Interoperability of registries and digital services to simplify procedures for citizens is promoted through the legal framework and technical preparedness. - 5.
 Mechanisms enabling sharing good practices and their dissemination are in place. - 6.
 Standards of service delivery are set out for the main public services delivered by the public administration.